-Observable Evidence Not Meeting Approaching Effective Distinguished Speech Language Pathologists (SLP) Behaviors Develops and implements basic speech-language instruction.
-Limits discussions with educational team members to align speech-language services to curriculum based content and/or development of peer and adult relationships.
-Implements speech-language services that generically target or do not target student's IEP goals and objectives.
-Rarely accesses and has limited knowledge of a basic prompting hierarchy within speech-language services.
-Attempts to design and implement multimodal speech-language instruction.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Rarely follows and/or adjusts therapy schedule based on student needs ● ● Limits discussions with educational team members to align speech- language services to curriculum based content and/or development of peer and adult relationships. ● Implements speech-language services that generically target or do not target student's IEP goals and objectives. ● Rarely accesses and has limited knowledge of a basic prompting hierarchy within speech-language services. ● Attempts to design and implement multi- modal speech-language instruction.
 Participates in discussions with some educational team members to attempt to plan and align speech-language services to curriculum based content and/or development of peer and adult relationships.
 Implements speech-language services that use the same or similar therapy tools to target overall student's IEP goals and objectives of the students in the group.
 Demonstrates knowledge of and uses a basic prompting hierarchy within speech-language services.
-Designs and implements meaningful multimodal speech-language instruction.
-Initiates collaboration with the multidisciplinary team to plan and align speech-language services to curriculum-based content and/or development of peer and adult relationships.
-Implements speech-language services that are noticeably differentiated through use of intentional and varied speech language tools to target the individual student's IEP goals and objectives of each student.
-Implements a consistent scope and sequence of an evidence-based prompting hierarchy within speech/language services.
-In addition to "Effective": 1.
-SLP collaborates with a general education teacher or other SSP to plan consistent (regularly scheduled) targeted inclusionary instruction and/or co-teaches whole class or small group that includes other students who are "At risk" and receive speech language services.
-OR 2.
-Student/s and SLP collaborate, plan, and integrate differentiated speech language services within the school setting, home setting, and/or community setting.
-For Example: 1.
-Students create, with the SLP, a video to educate others of their disability.
-2. Students create, with the SLP, a book in regards to their disability to use as a tool to educate staff and/or peers.
-Staff, Student or Family Behaviors Students (as appropriate to cognitive development) rarely select the speech-language skill that they want to target in speech-language therapy. • Students (as appropriate to cognitive development) occasionally select the speech-language skill that they want to target in speech-language therapy.
-Students (as appropriate to cognitive development) select the speech-language skill that they want to target in speech-language therapy.
+Implements speech-language services of the students in the group.
+Follows and adjusts therapy schedule based on student needs. ● Designs and implements meaningful multimodal speech-language instruction that maximizes student time. ● ● Aligns speech- language services to curriculum-based content and/or grade level and/or developmental standards ● ● ● Implements speech-language services that are noticeably differentiated to meet individual student needs and IEP goals and objectives ● ● Uses a variety of speech language tools to target the individual student's IEP goals and objectives.
+For Example: Home Visits Attends outside medical or clinical appointments with family and student.
+For Example: Student/s and SLP collaborate, plan, and integrate differentiated speech language services within the school setting, home setting, and/or community setting.
+For Example: Students create, with the SLP, a video to educate others of their disability.
+Students create, with the SLP, a book in regards to their disability to use as a tool to educate staff and/or peers.

+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Implements a consistent scope and sequence of an evidence-based prompting hierarchy within speech/language services. • • • • Staff, Student or Family Behaviors Students (as appropriate to cognitive development) rarely select the speech-language skill that they want to target in speech-language therapy.
+Students (as appropriate to cognitive development) occasionally select the speech-language skill that they want to target in speech-language therapy.
+Students can articulate their goals in an age-appropriate way